humdrum-tools/humdrum-documentation/tool/humsed/index.md

 ### PORTABILITY

 Any system supporting the UNIX-style **sed** command.
-Note that the **-E** option is a non-POSIX extension currently supported only by the MKS toolkit.
+Note that the
+<span class="option">E</span> option is a non-POSIX extension currently supported only by the
+MKS toolkit.
 It is hoped that in the future, other systems will support extended regular expression syntax for **sed.**